 After loading a program, one can ask Prolog queries about the program.
 The query below asks Prolog what food 'sam' likes.
-The system responds with $X = \langle value \rangle$ if it can prove the goal for a certain X. The user can type the semi-colon $(;)^1$ if (s)he wants another solution, or RETURN if (s)he is satisfied, after which Prolog will say Yes.
-If Prolog answers No, it indicates it cannot find any (more) answers to the query.
+The system responds with $X = \langle value \rangle$ if it can prove the goal for a certain X. The user can type the semi-colon (;) or spacebar if (s)he wants another solution.
+Use the RETURN key if you do not want to see the more answers.
+Prolog completes the output a full stop (.) if the user uses the RETURN key or Prolog knowns there are no more answers.
+If Prolog cannot find (more) answers, it writes false.
 Finally, Prolog can answer using an error message to indicate the query or program contains an error.

 '''

 ?- likes(sam, X).

 X = dahl;

 X = tandoori;

 ...

-X = chips;
+X = chips.

-No

-?-

 '''